 The newsletter (which can be found at www.airtransportnews.aero) provides a growing body of news and analysis, as well as a calendar of events, book reviews and industry-related jobs.

 For example, in October last year, .aero chaired a session at the US-based Air Transport Association's e-business forum to discuss DNSSec, the technology that adds significant security benefits to the domain name system (DNS).

-Those registering for the first time must still obtain a .aero ID before signing up with one of the eleven registrars currently offering the service.
+Those registering for the first time must still obtain a Membership ID before signing up with one of the eleven registrars currently offering the service.
 The first of these, and still one of the domain's most active registrars, was Cologne-based Secura GmbH.

 Through 2006, there was a significant increase in registrants - 2,175 at 31 December 31, compared with around 1,800 a year earlier.
 This was undoubtedly helped by the success of the agreement with Afilias to provide registry services, signed at the very end of 2005 and implemented through 2006.

 The drivers behind the rhetoric are, of course, relevant to the global air transport community.
 The WSIS vision, after all, was for societies where information and communication are the main drivers of development.